 Amber Joiner-Hill, The Owner

-Over the past six years, I have worked with non-profits, universities, Boards of Directors, and government entities.
+Over the past seven years, I have worked with non-profits, for-profits, Boards of Directors, and government entities.
 I’ve gained experience in leading the creation of strategic plans, writing and reviewing grants, providing education on the topics of culture, diversity, equity, and inclusion, and writing technical reports.
 Some of my previous work includes a focus on homelessness, diversity in the workplace, and cultural awareness in service provision.

 As a macro-level social worker, I want to make an impact on a systemic level.
 The field has a wealth of talented individuals working directly with clients and we need to ensure that social work values and principles are also being implemented on a larger scale.

 - Research on diversity, equity, and inclusion efforts within professional membership organizations

-- Network for Social Work Management Policy Fellow; analysis of the consequences of payday loans for Black and Latino people
+- Network for Social Work Management Policy Fellow (2019); analysis of the consequences of payday loans for Black and Latino people

 - Session presenter at 2019 TCOM Annual Conference: “Culture and Human Services: Weaving the Threads of Culture Through Service Provision”